REI Insights

 Operating as the criminal law enforcement wing of the FDA, the Office of Criminal Investigations (OCI) safeguards the public by probing illegal activities related to FDA-regulated products.
 OCI’s special agents investigate crimes, collect evidence systematically, and work toward successful prosecution.
 The Case Management and Administrative Resource System (CMARS) helps them document their criminal investigations.

 CMARS documents criminal investigations concerning domestic and foreign organizations or manufacturers that breach FDA regulations.
-For instance, if an organization creates counterfeit COVID medication, an OCI user logs in to AIMS, submits a referral regarding the violation, and the system processes and approves it.
+For instance, if an organization creates counterfeit COVID medication, an OCI user logs in to CMARS, submits a referral regarding the violation, and the system processes and approves it.

 As the case evolves, the user fills out a Case Initiation Report (CIR) containing comprehensive details about the individuals, organizations, locations, and probable violations involved.
 Once approved, the CIR transitions into a full case, triggering a core investigation.
 The investigators add information, conduct interviews, and attach relevant documents to the case number, creating a consolidated case record.